-Seller Central gives you access to detailed sales data about inventory, orders, payments, customer satisfaction, feedback, fulfillment and morel.
+Seller Central gives you access to detailed sales data about inventory, orders, payments, customer satisfaction, feedback, fulfilment and more.
 Sales, traffic and seller performance information is available by date and ASIN.
 Detailed sales analytics on Amazon and other channels are also available within the ChannelAdvisor platform for third-party Amazon sellers.
-Further, Amazon provides notifications on inventory, fulfillment and pricing opportunities to improve the effectiveness of third-party sellers.
+Further, Amazon provides notifications on inventory, fulfilment and pricing opportunities to improve the effectiveness of third-party sellers.
 ChannelAdvisor displays this information through a feature called Amazon Insights.

 How to use Amazon Seller Central

-Seller Central is the single interface where you will list, monitor, advertise and fulfill your products.
+Seller Central is the single interface where you will list, monitor, advertise and fulfil your products.

 The first and most important step?
 Create strong product listings.
 You will have the option to either match an existing listing (if that product is already being sold on Amazon by another seller) or create a brand new listing (if you’re the first seller of that product).